neverRare/stick-docs/reference/language/for.md

 ## Name

+TODO this should be reconsidered with better syntax.

 When used with a non-unpacking iteration variable, that variable also doubles as the name of the for loop.
 It can be used on `break` and `continue`.

 ```stick